|

 Some tuners also offer their own proprietary tuning devices.
 Usually, these devices only work with your specific make and model and with your specific tuner.
 This is different from the other handheld devices, which are usually applicable to a larger variety of vehicles and tuners.

 The most important gains from a Ford F150 tuner are going to be in the horsepower and torque department.
 With just a tune alone, the 5.0 F150 picks up about 20-40 hp/tq.
-Tuning also increases the entire powerband on the 5.0 Coyote V8.
-It gives it more low end torque and power that stays sustained until redline.
+Tuning also increases the entire powerband of the engine.
+It gives it more low-end torque and power that stays sustained until redline.

 Another key aspect of tuning is that it allows you to maximize the gains from other mods.
 Installing mods like a cold air intake or headers add some power by themselves, but to truly maximize the gains you need tuning to take advantage of the increased airflow and reduced backpressure.
 A popular mod for the F150 is to go flex fuel, and tuners can provide specific E85 maps that have leaner AFRs and more ignition/cam timing for increased power.

-Increased towing capacity is another huge reason to get an F150 tuner.
+Increased towing capacity is another huge reason to get a tuner.
 For new F150s, the towing capacity from the factory is already a pretty hefty 11,000 pounds.
-But F150 tuners can jack up the torque – especially on the low-end – to make towing much easier and quicker.
-Drivers will find it much easier to get going from a stop and take hills with F150 tuning, and many vendors offer specific tow tunes.
+But F150 tuners can jack up the torque – especially on the low end – to make towing much easier and quicker.
+Drivers will find it much easier to get going from a stop and take hills, and many vendors offer specific tow tunes.

 A big benefit from a Ford F150 tuner is that if your truck is not otherwise stock and has more mods, tuning can compensate for them and maximize their power output.
 Mods like cold air intakes, headers, or an exhaust add a little horsepower by themselves, but combined with tuning you can see an even bigger power bump.